thorin29/timelimit-server/Readme.md

 ## Running

-Option 1: Use a prebuilt docker image
+Option 1: Build (run ``sudo docker build -t timelimit-server .`` in this directory) and use a docker image
 Option 2: Install Node.JS (see below for detailed usage)

 ## Commands